-Dr. Wells testified that Kyran had the triad of symptoms that were evidence that the boy had been violently shaken and slammed down.
+Dr. Wells testified that Kyran had the triad of symptoms typical of SBS.
 She cited numerous bruises on his neck and abdomen, and near his groin that were “very concerning for child abuse because kids don’t normally bruise there.”

 Wells said the bruises appeared to be in different stages of healing, indicating that some were older.
 In addition, she said Kyran had extensive brain injuries, eye injuries, and a fracture of his right tibia.